MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1705.md

 ### Try it out!
 Try to complete the following tasks and then send us **Feedback** from the **Home** tab of the Ribbon to let us know how it worked:

--   I can install a passive replica of my primary site, and then use the console to fail my site over to using that server.
+-   I can install a passive replica of my primary site.
--   I can confirm that content is synchronized between my active server and the passive replica.
+-   I can use the console to promote the passive replica to be active, and confirm the change of status for both site servers.